ibm-bluemix-mobile-services/bms-clientsdk-cordova-plugin-core/README.md

 <h3 id="using-bmsclient">Using BMSClient and MFPRequest</h3>

 The following Javascript code is your entry point to the MobileFirst services.
 This method should be called before making a request.
+Your app URL and GUID can be found by going to your app's dashboard on Bluemix and clicking on "Mobile Options".

 ```
 BMSClient.initialize("https://myapp.mybluemix.net", "abcd1234-abcd-1234-abcd-abcd1234abcd");
 ```